CelloSerenity/alts-redir/README.md

 - Zero build step, zero external dependencies — just static HTML + JS.

 >[!CAUTION]
->Links including question marks (?) or ampersands (&) may encounter issues.
-I'll look into it if it actually poses a problem to anyone.
+>AltSource URLs including question marks (?) or ampersands (&) may encounter issues.
+I'll look into fixing it if it actually poses a problem for anyone.

 ---